Bentonville Violent Crime Attorney

-With so much at stake, it is important to go with a lawyer you are comfortable with.
-I am a Bentonville violent crime lawyer who is dedicated to providing individuals with personalized legal representation that gives every case the dedicated attention it deserves.
+With so much at stake, you must go with a lawyer you are comfortable with.
+I am a Bentonville violent crime lawyer dedicated to providing individuals with personalized legal representation that gives every case the attention it deserves.

 I offer free case evaluations (after which you are under no obligation to hire me), as well as reasonable prices and convenient payment options.

 Contact Cody W. Dowden, Attorney at Law, today to schedule a FREE consultation with our violent crime attorney in Bentonville!

 Reasons to Choose Cody W. DowdenThe Right Choice for Your Defense

 100% Focus on Criminal Law

 Unlike other firms that handle every type of case in the book, I focus exclusively on criminal law.
 I live and breathe it.
 You can trust in my focus.

 You won't be passed off to another lawyer or spend all of your time talking to a paralegal.
 I am your attorney.
 I'll be there every step of the way.

 Life is busy and it can be hard to take the time you need to meet with your attorney.
 That's why I offer phone appointments for your convenience.